Joseph Sledge

-Joseph Sledge Jr. (1942 – 1 December, 2020) was an American man who was wrongly convicted of the murders of two women, Josephine and Aileen Davis, for which he was imprisoned for over 36 years before being exonerated by new DNA evidence.
+Joseph Sledge Jr. (1942 – December, 1, 2020) was an American man who was wrongly convicted of the 1976 murders of 74-year-old Josephine Davis and 57-year-old Aileen Davis, for which he was imprisoned for over 36 years before being exonerated by new DNA evidence.
 His case represents the longest duration of incarceration for a case that has been overturned by DNA evidence, and he was the longest-serving inmate to have been exonerated in North Carolina.

 Case

-On September 6, 1976, two women were found dead in Elizabethtown, North Carolina.
-Both had multiple stab wounds and other injuries indicating a violent struggle.
+On September 6, 1976, Josephine and Aileen Davis, who were mother and daughter, were found dead in Elizabethtown, North Carolina.
+Both had been beaten and stabbed multiple times.

-Joseph Sledge, Jr., then 34 years old, who had recently escaped from minimum-security White Lake Prison Camp on September 5, was suspected by police, who issued a warrant for his arrest.
+Joseph Sledge, Jr., then 34 years old, who had escaped a day prior to the murders from minimum-security White Lake Prison Camp on September 5, was suspected by police, who issued a warrant for his arrest.
 Sledge was spotted on September 7 driving a stolen '69 Chevrolet in Fayetteville but eventually escaped on foot after an extended car chase.
 The next day he was arrested in Dillion and brought in for questioning.
 Sledge had been serving a 4-year sentence for misdemeanour larceny and claimed to have jumped the fence to escape the prison camp due to beatings and threats against his life.
 He led police to where he had escaped and showed them his escape route to where he had stolen the car.
 Sledge was sent back to prison.
 The police interviewed other prisoners who Sledge subsequently spent time in prison with following the murders, and in February, 1978 he was formally charged after two inmates, Herman Baker and Donnie Sutton, claimed that he had confessed to the crimes while in prison.

 During the trial in May the same year, Sledge denied that he had committed the crimes, and after two days of deliberation, the trial resulted in a hung jury.

 Sledge was set on trial again in August, 1978; however, this time the jury convicted him of second-degree murder and he received two back-to-back life sentences.

 He appealed to the North Carolina Supreme Court the next year, but his efforts failed to acquit him of the crime.

 Sledge continued to file post-conviction motions from prison, declining help from a lawyer.
 He eventually filed over 25 of these from prison over the length of his incarceration, one of which was a sworn statement by a former inmate of Herman Baker, who claimed that Baker had admitted to having lied under oath as a result of police coercion and promised favors.
 However, none of these motions succeeded in bringing about an investigation into his exoneration.
 In 2003, Sledge requested that DNA testing be conducted on the hairs and other evidence found from the case, however, some of the evidence had gone missing, and it was not until 2012 that the evidence surfaced and was tested.
 Mitochondrial DNA testing of pubic hair evidence did not match Sledge.